ABOUT THE DEPARTMENT:

 Faculty, contract professional, and staff salaries are public information.
 They are provided periodically throughout the year by the Office of Human Resources in a document titled Rates of Compensation.
 Current copies are maintained at the circulation desks in Bierce Library and the Wayne College Library.
 Current and older copies are available in Archival Services.

-Archival Services staff makes photocopies or scans of materials for researchers for a fee.
+Archives and Special Collections staff makes photocopies or scans of materials for researchers for a fee.
 Please see the Fee Schedule for all current fee information.
 Please note: Some material may be too fragile for photocopying or scanning.

 Is there a fee for using your collections?